AleksandarDzudzevic/TutoringWebApp/README.md

 ```
 Fig.17 shows the filter options for the posts using subject, price, and keyword filtering.

-I used decomposition to divide all different filtering features and develop each of them separately using shown If statements.
+I used decomposition to divide all different filtering features and develop each of them separately using shown If statements and stacking the query requests until their execution.
 This way they can be modified and posts can be filtered using them independently.
+Implementing the technique used in content_keywords if statement using LIKE feature for this particular query allowed me to search for a particular keyword or character to help with the usability of the filters.
 The idea itself was developed by implementing pattern recognition of previous filtering requests used for tutors.

 ## Success Criteria 3: The tutoring platform will allow tutor accounts to upload/delete multiple tutoring posts for different subjects and topics that they offer to teach, all on one account.